bcgov/parks-reso-public/README.md

 # Introduction

-This repository consists of the back end code for the BC Parks Attendance & Revenue system (A&R).
-A&R helps Park Operators, BC Parks, and the BC Government track important statistical information to help guide budget allowances and any maintenance that needs to be done to the park.
+This repository consists of the back end code for the BC Parks Attendance & Revenue system (A&R) API.
+A&R helps Park Operators, BC Parks, and the BC Government track important statistical information to help guide budget allowances and any maintenance that needs to be done to parks.

 Associated repos: